 Cetus is one of the largest constellations in the sky.
-In the northern hemisphere it's very low on the southern horizon and you can only see the whole thing from October to January.
+In the northern hemisphere it's very low on the southern horizon, and you can only see all of it from October to January.
 The stars are also not particularly bright, almost as though Cetus were hiding away in murky depths.
-Here is the shape of the constellation.
 Its brightest star is the second-magnitude Beta Ceti, an orange giant only 96 light years from us.
-Its traditional name is Deneb Kaitos, “deneb" meaning tail.
+Its traditional name is Deneb Kaitos, “deneb”, meaning tail.

 The best known star is Mira.
-It was the first star to be documented as a variable, i.e., a star whose brightness changes.
-David Fabricius first described the star in the late sixteenth century, but it took another forty years to work out its period of variability.
-In the mid seventeenth century Polish astronomer Johannes Hevelius named it Mira (Latin for 'amazing').
-Then it was still the only known variable star.
-We now know not only that Mira pulsates (expands and contracts), but that it also has a white dwarf companion.
-A white dwarf is the remnant of a medium-sized star that has collapsed after burning all of its hydrogen fuel.
+It was the first star to be documented as a variable, i.e., a star whose brightness fluctuates.
+David Fabricius (1564-1617) first described it in the late sixteenth century, but it took another forty years to work out its period of variability.
+In the mid seventeenth century Polish astronomer Johannes Hevelius named it Mira (Latin for “amazing”).
+At the time it was still the only known variable star.
+We now know that not only does Mira pulsate (expand and contract), but that it also has a white dwarf companion.
+A white dwarf is the remnant of a medium-sized star that has collapsed after burning all of its fuel.

 Tau Ceti is the nearest sunlike star to the Solar System — just under 12 light years away.
-It's about twenty percent less massive than the Sun and so far no planets have been discovered.
+It's about twenty percent less massive than the Sun and as of August 2018, no planets have been discovered.
 But it does have a debris disk, so it's quite possible that there are planets, or at least planets in the making.
-A debris disk is a disk of material orbiting a star — it's the material available for making planets.
+A debris disk is a disk of material orbiting a star — it's what's available for making planets.

 Deep sky objects

 About 1600 light years from us lies the planetary nebula NGC 246, discovered by William Herschel in 1785.
 A planetary nebula is created when a medium-sized star has run out of hydrogen fuel and sloughed off some of its outer layers.
-In this photo taken by Greg Crinklaw, you can see why its nickname is the Skull Nebula.
+The nickname of this planetary nebula, photographed by Greg Crinklaw, is the Skull Nebula.